chrislo27/RhythmHeavenRemixEditor/README.md

 ## Other information
 Rhythm Heaven is not my property -- it is the property of Nintendo.<br>
+This program is **NOT** endorsed or sponsored in any way by Nintendo.<br>
-All used properties of Nintendo (such as names, audio, graphics, etc.) in this software are not intended to infringe trademark rights.<br>
+All used properties of Nintendo (such as names, audio, graphics, etc.) in this software are not intended to maliciously infringe trademark rights.<br>
-This is just a community project and this is available for others to use however they like (abiding by the code's GPL-3.0 license).
+This is a community project and this is available for others to use however they like (abiding by the code's GPL-3.0 license), for free.

 RHRE3 logo designed by [GlitchyPSIX](https://www.youtube.com/user/supermarioglitchy33/).<br>
 Please view the [Privacy Policy](PRIVACY_POLICY.md) for information on data collection.